-Both acquisitions have been treated as business combinations, with the Group recognising the fair value of the assets acquired and liabilities assumed on that date.
-Accounting for these transactions was complex, requiring the Group to exercise judgement in identifying and determining the fair value of the acquired assets and liabilities.
+This acquisition has been treated as a business combination, with the Group recognising the fair value of the assets acquired and liabilities assumed on that date.
+Accounting for this transaction was complex, requiring the Group to exercise judgement in identifying and determining the fair value of the acquired assets and liabilities.